cloudmesh-community/book/chapters/pi/setup-ultimate.md

 and password to be entered in the configuration.
 Although technically possible we find the method :warning: **HIGHLY** insecure and
 :warning: **STRONGLY** advice agains doing so.
-Let us assume you put your information on a PI and than somone takes the SDCard from it.
-THey can than look into the card and steal your password.
+Let us assume you put your information on a PI and than someone takes the SDCard from it.
+They can than look into the card and steal your password.
 Obviously this is not advisable.
-In other cases you may have convigured your software wrong and somone coudl login remotely and lift your password remotely.
+In other cases you may have configured your software wrong and someone could login remotely and lift your password remotely.
 Obviously this is not advisable.

 Regardless, we have seen from instructors the advice to use